Stockton Car Accident and Personal Injury Lawyer

 A common question our law firm often receives from clients after a motor vehicle accident is “can I recover for my damages in a car accident if I was also at fault?”
 The answer is yes.
 California is a comparative fault state when determining damages in personal injury cases.
 That means all parties are liable for the percentage of negligence in the accident.

 In comparative negligence cases, insurance companies usually allocate a percentage of liability to each party involved.
 However, if the injured person is not familiar with comparative fault, insurance companies may use that to their advantage.
-That's why it's important to consult with an experienced personal injury lawyer.
-Having your attorney by your side in these situations is essential.
+That's why it's important to consult with an experienced California personal injury lawyer serving Stockton.
+Having your accident attorney by your side in these situations is essential.
 Your lawyer will review the evidence of the case to ensure liability is properly determined.

 What are the chances of winning a personal injury claim?